Katie O'Brien: 2007

 O'Brien's first tournament of the 2007 season was the qualifying event for the Australian Open where she beat Chen Yanchong in a marathon three-setter (3–6, 6–2, 8–7 ret.) to set up a second-round clash with Anastasia Pavlyuchenkova which she lost.
 She then returned to the ITF Circuit until May.
 During this time she played in ten ITF tournaments, reaching the quarterfinal stages in four of them (two $50k events and two $25k events).
 She then attempted to qualify for the French Open but was beaten by Florence Haring, in three sets.

 O'Brien's grass court season began with another ITF quarterfinal, this one in Surbiton ($25k).
-She then tried to qualify for the Tier III tournament, the DFS Classic but was beaten in another tough three set match, 7–6, 5–7, 7–6, by compatriot Sarah Borwell.
-O'Brien had more success trying to qualify for the Tier II Hastings Direct International where she beat Yuan Meng, Tsvetana Pironkova and Jill Craybas to qualify.
+She then tried to qualify for the Tier III tournament, the Birmingham Classic but was beaten in another tough three-set match, 7–6, 5–7, 7–6, by compatriot Sarah Borwell.
+O'Brien had more success trying to qualify for the Tier II Eastbourne International where she beat Yuan Meng, Tsvetana Pironkova and Jill Craybas to qualify.
 She faced Vasilisa Bardina in the first round of the main tournament and had enough momentum carried over from the qualifying rounds to defeat her as well, 7–5, 6–3.
 Her opponent in the round of 16 was No. 4 seed, Elena Dementieva who proved too much for the Brit.
 She beat O'Brien by a score of 6–3, 6–4.
 The confidence and experience she gained helped her capitalise on a wildcard into the main draw of Wimbledon; she beat Sandra Klösel in round one, 6–3, 7–5, (by coming back from 3–5 down in the second set) before being demolished in the second round by 31st seed, Michaëlla Krajicek, 6–0, 6–1.

-O'Brien spent August trying to qualify for the East West Bank Classic (Tier II), the Roger's Cup (Tier I) and the final Grand Slam of the year, the US Open.
+O'Brien spent August trying to qualify for the Carson Classic (Tier II), the Roger's Cup (Tier I) and the final major of the year, the US Open.
 She failed to win a match in any of these qualifying tournaments.
 In September she managed to reach the final round of qualifying in a Tier IV WTA tournament, the Slovenia Open in Portorož and just a few weeks later reached the quarterfinals of the main draw of a Tier IV event, the Tashkent Open, for the first time in her career before losing to Olga Govortsova, 2–6, 3–6.
 She played six more $25k tournaments that year, reaching the semifinals in four of them and the final of another.
 She finished 2007 with a ranking of world No. 134.